This trash collection and recycling program includes a number of services under one contract with the Borough’s current refuse hauler, Eagle Disposal.

 - Recyclable materials will be picked up on the same day the refuse is collected.
 Place your bin next to your trash.

 - This is a commingled recycling program.
-Cans (aluminum, steel, tin or a combination of metals), glass, plastic bottles and containers–#1 thru #7 and newspapers DO NOT need to be separated.
+Cans (aluminum, steel, tin or a combination of metals), glass, plastic bottles and containers–#1, #2 and #5 and newspapers DO NOT need to be separated.
 Place all the above materials in the recycling bin.
 Corrugated cardboard can now be recycled.
 Break down the boxes, bundle them and put them in your recycle bin.
-Cereal boxes, empty paper towel rolls and toilet paper rolls.
+Cereal boxes, empty paper towel rolls and toilet paper rolls are also recyclable.

 - All items should be rinsed and it is not necessary to remove labels.

 - We provide battery bags for used batteries.
 Once the bag is full, place it next to your recycle bin for pick-up.